apache/kyuubi/docs/security/authorization/spark/overview.md

 When row/column-level fine-grained access control is required, we can enhance the data access model with the Kyuubi Spark AuthZ plugin.

-## Storage-Based Authorization
+## Authorization in Kyuubi

-Enabling Storage Based Authorization in the `Hive Metastore Server` uses the HDFS permissions to act as the main source for verification and allows for consistent data and metadata authorization policy.
-This allows control over metadata access by verifying if the user has permission to access corresponding directories on the HDFS.
-Similar with `HiveServer2`, files and directories will be mapping to hive metadata objects, such as databases, tables, partitions, and be protected from end user's queries through Kyuubi.
+### Storage-based Authorization

+As Kyuubi supports multi tenancy, a tenant can only visit authorized resources, including computing resources, data, etc.
+Most file systems, such as HDFS, support ACL management based on files and directories.

+A so called Storage-based authorization mode is supported by Kyuubi by default.
+In this model, all objects, such as databases, tables, partitions, in meta layer are mapping to folders or files in the storage layer, as well as their permissions.

-Storage-Based Authorization offers users with Database, Table and Partition-level coarse-gained access control.
+Storage-based authorization offers users with database, table and partition-level coarse-gained access control.

-## SQL-Standard Based Authorization with Ranger
+### SQL-standard authorization with Ranger

+A SQL-standard authorization usually offers a row/colum-level fine-grained access control to meet the real-world data security need.

 [Apache Ranger](https://ranger.apache.org/) is a framework to enable, monitor and manage comprehensive data security across the Hadoop platform.
 This plugin enables Kyuubi with data and metadata control access ability for Spark SQL Engines, including,